 There are also other rooms and rotating exhibits that all explain why Campeche is such an important city, worthy of the UNESCO World Heritage Site designation.

 Best Campeche Airbnbs

-Have any tips for a Merida to Campeche, Mexico day trip?
+Did we miss anything for a Merida to Campeche day trip?